prime-optimal/pysmashgg/README.md

 - Interactive selection option

 For tournament results:

 1. Tournament information:
    - Name and direct URL to tournament page
    - Location (city, state or "Online")
    - Date range
    - Number of entrants
    - Tournament organizer name and ID
 2. List of events in the tournament
-3. Top 8 results for each event, including total participant count
+3. Top 8 results for each event, including:
+   - Player placement and name
+   - Twitter handle (with @ symbol)
+   - Twitch username
+   - Total participant count

 ## Export Formats